julien-lafont/Katas/README.markdown

-= Kata
+# My Katas

-My kata trainings
+A kata is a coding exercise that performed repeatedly and perfected